al3xandr3/al3xandr3.github.io/_posts/2011-02-05-weight-loss-predictor.md

     # simulate it 10k times
     mcWeightWeek = replicate(10000, predict.weight.in.days(7, lastweight, kgdelta))

     summary(mcWeightWeek)

        Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
        71.8    75.2    75.9    75.9    76.6    79.7

-Another good thing about monte carlo methods is that they give a distribution of the prediction, so its possible to get a feeling of how certain the average is; either very certain with a big central peak, or not that certain when the graph is flatter and all over the place:
+Another good thing about monte carlo methods is that they give a distribution of the prediction, so is possible to get a feeling of how sure the average is, by comparing it with a expected normal distribution:

     gghist = function(mydata, mycolname) {
       pl = ggplot(data = mydata)